AbstractSDK/cw-orch-workshop/README.md

 ## Quest 4

-You are getting better at this !
-You have abstracted away the execution environment !
-Now let's go one step further and create a bundle that you can export for other developers and users to re-use your project !
+You are getting better at this!
+You have abstracted away the execution environment!

+Now let's go one step further and create a bundle that you can export for other developers and users to re-use your project!

+This quest only has 1 steps, you should be good to do everything on your own now !
+If you don't have everything, don't forget that the solution is available on the `solution` branch.

+Step 2 provides the markers for 2 tests of your implementation!

 ## Quest 5

+Now that you know how to export a bundle, you need to learn how to import and work with a bundle.

-To make `5-*` examples work, the following env vars need to be defined :
+To make `5-*` examples work, the following env vars need to be defined:
 - `TEST_MNEMONIC`
 - `RUST_LOG`